Get in Touch with an Expert Financial Advisor in Orinda

 Sarah, on the other hand, is likely to require the services of a wealth manager with more advanced investment strategies.
 If you are an investor and have more than $10 million to invest, then you need to check out this free resource to help you.

 This is one of the major duties of a wealth management firm, working with you to determine your specific goals and then relating it to a financial plan.
 After sharing your goal with your wealth manager, they will let you know if the goals are realistic or will need some adjustment.
-When you look for wealth management in Orinda, the wealth manager might use tools like capital needs analysis to determine if all your goals are achievable.
+When you look for financial advisor Orinda, the wealth manager might use tools like capital needs analysis to determine if all your goals are achievable.

 To accomplish this, they will take a close look at your budget, how you spend your money, and your assets and liabilities.
 This would give them a good idea of the cost of meeting your goals.
 The wealth manager will be honest with you about what is possible and then draft out a plan that will achieve the financial goals that you have both agreed on.